FAQs

 -

-What is the difference between early medical abortion and medical abortion?
+What's the difference between early medical abortion and medical abortion?

 Early medical abortion (EMA) is an option in the first ten weeks of pregnancy, which can be completed at home.